MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 For SharePoint lists and libraries, information protection is always configured by an administrator, never an end user.
 You set the permissions at the site level, and these permissions, by default, are inherited by any list or library in that site.
 If you use SharePoint Online, users can also configure their OneDrive for Business library for IRM protection.

 For more fine-grained control, you can configure a list or library in the site to stop inheriting permissions from its parent.
-You can then configure permissions at that level (list or library) and they are then referred to as "unique permissions".
+You can then configure IRM permissions at that level (list or library) and they are then referred to as "unique permissions".
 However, permissions are always set at the container level; you cannot set permissions on individual files.

 The IRM service must first be enabled for SharePoint.
-Then, you specify Information Rights Management for a library.
-In the case of SharePoint Online and OneDrive for Business, users can also specify Information Rights Management for their OneDrive for Business library.
+Then, you specify IRM permissions for a library.
+In the case of SharePoint Online and OneDrive for Business, users can also specify IRM permissions for their OneDrive for Business library.
 SharePoint does not use rights policy templates, although there are SharePoint configuration settings that you can select that match some settings that you can specify in the templates.

-If you use SharePoint Server, you can use the information protection features with the Azure Rights Management service by deploying the RMS connector.
+If you use SharePoint Server, you can use this IRM protection by deploying the Azure Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Rights Management cloud service.
 For more information, see [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md).

 > [!NOTE]
 > Currently, there are some limitations when you use SharePoint IRM: